bitcoinbrisbane/BitPoker/README.md

 - Shuffle

 ### Overview
-If the game is to be developed using Etherum contracts:
+If the game is to be developed using Ethereum contracts:

-1. The game is defined an an Etherum contract
+1. The game is defined as an Ethereum contract
 2. Players agree to the table contract
 3. Each players actions are defined as inputs for the hand contract
 4. After the hand has ended, each player verifies the integrity of the hand contract.
 Its in everyones best interest to verify correctly [Game Theory Citation]
-5. The hand message chain is then executed on the Etherum network for the pot to be awarded
+5. The hand message chain is then executed on the Ethereum network for the pot to be awarded

-Less use of Etherum
+Less use of Ethereum

 1. Players connect to each other via a P2P network protocol.
 2. A player either looks to join a table and reviews the contract.